 How Does School Affect Adolescents’ Mental Health?

 School is a stressful environment for many students.
 With deadlines, the pressure to perform and social interactions, your adolescent’s mental health issues might come to the surface.
+These mental issues might also display themselves physically, which is common in the case of eating disorders.
 It’s important to address these issues early on.